jackyzha0/jackyzha0.github.io/content/thoughts/multiple-realization.md

         -   feedforward → linear relationships
         -   sigmoid → non-linear
         -   what other solution spaces are we missing
--   do we necessarily need human intelligence for machine intelligence? most likely not: [multiple-realization](/thoughts/multiple-realization)
+-   do we necessarily need human intelligence for machine intelligence?

 constraining solution space with human heuristics